 \subsection{Development-related Characteristics}

-When developers are developing applications, they should consider whether a certain serverless computing platform can implement their functionalities in terms of development language, trigger type, package size limit, etc. Thus, the detailed information about the development-related characteristics is explained as follows.
+When developing applications, developers need to consider whether a specific serverless computing platform can implement application functionalities in terms of programming language, trigger type, the size limit of deployment package, payload size, etc. The development-related characteristics are illustrated as follows.

-Generally, an application executed in serverless computing platforms consists of one or more serverless functions.
+Generally, a serverless-based application consists of one or more serverless functions.
 Each serverless function is a small, stateless, event-driven, and pay-as-you-go unit dedicated to handling a specific task.
-Such a function is often constructed with a small piece of code written in different languages, e.g., Java, Python, NodeJS, etc. As shown in Figure~\ref{fig:language}, different serverless computing platforms support various \textbf{languages and versions}.
-We find that the three most popular languages (i.e., Python, Node.js, and Java~\cite{toplanguagenew}) are natively supported by all these four platforms.
+Such a function is often constructed with a small piece of code written in different languages.
+As shown in Figure~\ref{fig:language}, different serverless computing platforms support various \textbf{languages and versions}.
+We find that the three most popular languages (i.e., Python, Node.js, and Java\cite{toplanguagenew}) are natively supported by these serverless computing platforms.
 However, Python is not supported by Azure on Windows .Net Core.
-Furthermore, Google Cloud Functions is the sole platform that does not support Microsoft, and it has the fewest supported languages.
-From Figure~\ref{fig:language}, \emph{we also find that certain languages are only natively supported by only one platform}.
-For instance, PowerShell is only natively supported by Azure Functions, Ruby is only natively supported by AWS Lambda, and PHP is only natively supported by Alibaba Cloud Function Compute.
-Each platform supports various languages, and each language may have different versions.
-In our later experiments, we will choose the consistent language and version to compare the dynamic feature of the platform performance fairly.
-Last but not least, four platforms use the custom manner to allow developers to build their runtime and execute any preferred languages, whereas may bring extra non-negligible efforts and concerns of runtime stability.
-Thus, \textit{it is better to choose the appropriate platform to deploy an application based on developers' preferred languages.}
+We also find that \emph{three languages (PowerShell, TypeScript, and PHP) are only natively supported by only one platform}.
+Specifically, PowerShell and TypeScript are only supported by Azure Functions, and PHP is only supported by Alibaba Cloud Function Compute.
+Since each platform supports various languages with different versions, we will choose the consistent language and version in our experimental evaluation, in order to compare their performance features fairly.
+In addition, four serverless computing platforms have the custom manner to allow developers to build their runtime with any preferred language, whereas may bring extra non-negligible efforts and concerns of runtime stability.
+Thus, it is important to choose the appropriate platform to develop applications based on developers' preferred languages.

-In the process of programming, an application or a function is triggered to execute by events~\cite{JonasCoRR2019} (e.g., HTTP requests, timer, storage conditions).
-Besides, functions with different \textbf{event triggers} may have different main methods with given parameters, which will be invoked by serverless computing platforms to deal with specific incoming events.